 - A new lawn bowls facility was built at the State Lawn Bowls Centre.

-- Improved shooting and basketball facilities in metropolitan Melbourne and regional Victoria.
+- Improved shooting sports and basketball facilities in metropolitan Melbourne and regional Victoria.

 The Victorian Government has given over $1.7 million of sporting equipment used during the Commonwealth Games to over 260 Victorian clubs and associations.
 This equipment ranges from shuttle cocks, javelins, table tennis tables, to basketball rings and weightlifting equipment.